Pricing digital products is incredibly difficult…

 Have a minute?
 I’d like to share more–but it’s personal.

-Last January, I hired a personal trainer because I thought I needed someone to hold me accountable for exercising on a regular basis.
+In January 2016, I hired a personal trainer because I thought I needed someone to hold me accountable for exercising on a regular basis.

 I didn’t like the way I felt, the way I looked, or the amount of energy I had.
 It seemed like a reasonable solution to the problem.

 Guess what?
 I went to the first 2-3 sessions of the package I purchased and didn’t show up for the rest.

 In January 2017, I decided I was going to set my alarm for 6am and start the day with a workout.

 I’ve massively succeeded.
 I feel more comfortable in my body, I love the way I look, and I have pretty boundless energy.

 The difference?
 When I hired a trainer, I told myself, “I’m not the kind of person who exercises on her own.”